BranchMetrics/ios-branch-deep-linking-attribution/README.md

 3) Reward the original user when the invitee takes action (eg. give the original user credit when their the invitee buys something)

-These reward definitions are created on the dashboard, under the 'Referral Program Configuration' **coming soon** Please contact alex@branchmetrics.io and he will create these rules manually for you.
+These reward definitions are created on the dashboard, under the 'Reward Rules' section in the 'Referrals' tab on the dashboard.

 Warning: For a referral program, you should not use unique awards for custom events and redeem pre-identify call.
 This can allow users to cheat the system.